-The UK Research Councils provide studentships to cover tuition fees and maintenance for Home and EU students in the form of Doctoral Training Centres (DTCs), Centres for Doctoral Training (CDTs) and Doctoral Training Partnerships (DTPs) at QMUL.
+The UK Research Councils provide studentships to cover tuition fees and living costs in the form of Doctoral Training Centres (DTCs) or Partnerships (DTPs) at Queen Mary.

-These DTCs, CDTs, and DTPs often involve collaboration with other universities and research institutes and typically offer their students a wide range of research and transferable skills training.
+These programmes often involve collaboration with other universities and research institutes and offer students research training in addition to the main PhD research project.

 How do mobile people affect fundamental social and political institutions?
 This programme aims to generate theories, concepts, methods, and data that are necessary to understand mobility as a way of life – not as an exception but as an emerging norm.
 Subjects include politics, international relations, human geography and history.

 Studies on the natural environment including ecology, evolution, paleo-environmental studies, environmental pollution and monitoring, biological hazards, biodiversity and earth-atmospheric-ocean sciences.

 Developing plastic electronic devices and materials for industry and new technologies and applications.
 Materials, Chemistry, Physics and Engineering.

 Using mathematical, computational and engineering approaches to solve biological problems.
 Including cell biology, neurobiology, immunology, physiology, structural biology, chemical biology, biotechnology, microbiology and evolutionary biology.